M4700F/Honeypot/README.md

 - **`docker compose logs filebeat` always showed nothing**, even while working correctly — Filebeat's official image logs to internal files by default, not stdout.
 Not a bug; just a quirk of that image.
 - **Pinggy's free tier prompted for an SSH password** despite being a "no auth" tunnel service — a known quirk documented by Pinggy; entering any string works, but for an unattended auto-reconnect script the real fix is generating a local SSH keypair (`ssh-keygen`), which stops the prompt entirely.
 - **Pinggy free-tier tunnels expire every ~60 minutes** — solved with a small bash wrapper that loops and reconnects automatically.
+- **Reverse tunnels silently discard the real attacker IP by default** — a plain `ssh -R` tunnel relays each incoming connection as a *new local connection from the tunnel client itself*, so the honeypot logged every tunneled attempt as `127.0.0.1` — meaning zero real GeoIP data despite the honeypot being "live."
+Caught by noticing `127.0.0.1` entries in the log that should have been external.
+Fixed on both ends: enabled Pinggy's `tcp+x:haproxy` PROXY protocol mode, and added a PROXY-protocol-aware listener (`pires/go-proxyproto`) in the Go code to parse the real IP out of the header.
+Verified by simulating a PROXY-protocol-prefixed connection with a spoofed IP and confirming it resolved to the correct GeoIP location. **Any data collected before this fix has no real attacker geolocation.**

 ## Honest caveats

 - Traffic arrives via a shared tunnel-provider IP rather than a dedicated public IP sitting still for weeks, so the volume and character of "organic internet noise" differs from the original blog's methodology — expect real attacker traffic, but likely lower volume than a persistent VPS would see.
 - The fake shell is currently shallow (login-attempt logging only, no post-auth interaction) since the honeypot never grants a session.
+- **GeoIP location reflects the connecting IP, not necessarily the attacker's real location.** Bots/attackers connecting through a VPN or proxy will resolve to that provider's exit server location instead — a fundamental limit of IP-based geolocation in general, not something fixable at the honeypot level.
+This likely skews results toward known hosting/VPN hubs (e.g. Netherlands, Germany, USA, Singapore) rather than attackers' true locations, though a meaningful share of real scanning traffic does genuinely originate from datacenters and compromised servers regardless.

 ## Possible future work